A Guangxi border town shaped by war, migration, cultural exchange, and subtropical flavors

 Dongxing’s street food also has a distinctly Vietnamese flair, from grilled pork wrapped in rice noodle sheets to banh mi sandwiches and even some more adventurous delicacies.

-On my way back to the hotel, I walk past a hill surrounded by lush banana trees, with a sign that reads “Baishi Banana House.”
-I’m surprised to learn that the famous painting “Banana House (《芭蕉书屋图》)” by Qi Baishi (齐白石), one of the greatest Chinese painters of the 20th century, was inspired by the endless stretches of green banana trees here in Dongxing.
-Qi stayed in the border city in 1907 and 1909, leaving behind hundreds of paintings and carved seals.
+On my way back to the hotel, I pass a hill dotted with lush banana trees and a sign reading “Baishi Banana House.”
+I’m surprised to learn that Qi Baishi (齐白石), one of 20th-century China’s greatest painters, drew inspiration for his famous “Banana House” (《芭蕉书屋图》) from the endless green stretches here in Dongxing.
+He stayed in the border city in 1907 and 1909, leaving behind hundreds of paintings and carved seals.

 “I am Tang Shuzhan, the fourth-generation successor of the Qi Baishi style,” she says.
 “Since you walked up the hill on this rainy day, it is yuanfen (缘分, fate).
 Let me show you inside.”
-She takes out the key and opens the door.
+She takes out a key and opens the door.

-“Qi painted that quail in Dongxing,” she says, pointing to a painting.
-“But that Hami melon was painted by me,” she adds with a giggle.
-Growing up in Xinjiang, where the abundant sunshine makes Hami melons especially sweet, she explains that drawing them reminds her of the sweetness in life.
-Now in her 60s, Tang had studied under Qi Youlai, the grandson of Qi Baishi, and her technique closely echoes the master’s.
+Pointing to a painting, she adds, “Qi painted that quail in Dongxing.
+But that Hami melon?
+That’s mine.”
+Growing up in Xinjiang, she says, drawing the sweet melon reminds her of life’s sweetness.
+Now in her 60s, Tang studied under Qi Youlai, Qi Baishi’s grandson, and her technique closely echoes the master’s.

 “I paint them as well,” she laughs.